UW-HARVEST/Hayroll/README.md

 ### Libmcs

+Tested version: 1.2.0

 [Libmcs](https://gitlab.com/gtd-gmbh/libmcs) is a math library.
 Hayroll's test suite uses it.

-It is recommended to turn off complex number support when running `./configure`, because C2Rust does not fully support complex number functionalities.
+It is recommended to turn off complex number support when running `./configure`, because C2Rust does not fully support complex number functionalities. `./configure` opens an interactive menu that leads you through such options.

-**HAORAN: Show the command that does that.**

 ```
 git clone https://gitlab.com/gtd-gmbh/libmcs.git